ForeverACharles/Android-PhotoGallery/README.md

 Photo App created by Charles Li & Max Sun.
 Original Repo hosted on [BitBucket](https://cl1217@bitbucket.org/cl1217/android-55.git) and pushed to GitHub on 5/10/22

-Build in Android Studio and written in Java.
+Built in Android Studio and written in Java.

+## Usage

+Import project contents into Android Studio and run application on Android emulator

 |     In-action      | Features                        |